"False"

 FAIR and other key principles

-Many funding organisations require research data to fulfil the FAIR principles, which Umeå University supports.
-The FAIR principles aim to facilitate the reuse of research data.
+Many funding organisations require research data to adhere to the FAIR principles, which Umeå University supports.
+These principles aim to facilitate the reuse of research data.

 Making research data accessible and FAIR criteria (The Swedish Research Council)